MitchellAW/FlandersBOT/README.md

 ## Add FlandersBOT to your Discord Server
 <img align="right" src="https://MitchellAW.github.io/images/flanders-circle.png" height="256" width="256"></img>

 To invite FlandersBOT to your own discord server and start using it now, [click here](https://discordapp.com/oauth2/authorize?client_id=221609683562135553&scope=bot&permissions=19456)

 Thanks to https://discordbots.org/ for listing FlandersBOT!
-If you like FlandersBOT, help the bot grow by upvoting it below!
+If you like FlandersBOT, help the bot grow by voting [here](https://discordbots.org/bot/221609683562135553/vote) and enjoying the benefits!
+If you vote for FlandersBOT, all gifs will be generated for you, so they will embed more often!

 [![Discord Bots](https://discordbots.org/api/widget/221609683562135553.svg)](https://discordbots.org/bot/221609683562135553)